MicrosoftDocs/microsoft-365-docs/microsoft-365/enterprise/microsoft-365-vpn-common-scenarios.md

 ## 5. No VPN

-A more advanced version of model number 2, whereby any internal services are published through a modern security approach or SDWAN solution such as Azure AD Proxy, Defender for Cloud Apps, Zscaler ZPA, etc.
+A more advanced version of model number 2, whereby any internal services are published through a modern security approach or SDWAN solution such as Microsoft Entra ID Proxy, Defender for Cloud Apps, Zscaler ZPA, etc.

 ![Split Tunnel VPN model 5.](../media/vpn-split-tunneling/vpn-model-5.png)